TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 6/Matthew 6.4.md

 ---

-that thine alms may be in secret: and thy Father who seeth in secret shall recompense thee.
+so that your merciful deeds may be in secret, then your Father who sees in secret will reward you openly.